hseo47/ABC/README.md

 This repository contains MATLAB code and Scanned Electron Microscopy (SEM) image files used in the study:
 **Enhancing Bacteria Adhesion with Hydro-Softened Chitosan Film**
-The code simulates bacterial adhesion using a kinetic Monte Carlo framework.
+The code simulates bacterial adhesion using a kinetic Monte Carlo framework

 ## Contents